circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Environment variables in CircleCI are governed by an [order of precedence](#order-of-precedence), depending on how they are set, allowing control at each level in your configuration.

-To add **private keys** or **secret environment variables** for use throughout your private project, use the [Environment Variables page under Project Settings]({{site.baseurl}}/set-environment-variable/#set-an-environment-variable-in-a-project) on the CircleCI web app.
+To add **private keys** or **secret environment variables** for use _throughout_ your project, use the [Environment variables page]({{site.baseurl}}/set-environment-variable/#set-an-environment-variable-in-a-project) under **Project Settings** on the CircleCI web app.
 The variable values are neither readable nor editable in the app after they are set.
 To change the value of an environment variable, delete the current variable and add it again with the new value.

 Private environment variables enable you to store secrets safely even when your project is public.
-Refer to the [Building Open Source Projects]({{site.baseurl}}/oss/) page for associated settings information.
+(Refer to the [Building Open Source Projects]({{site.baseurl}}/oss/) page for associated settings information.)

-Use Contexts to [further restrict access to environment variables]({{site.baseurl}}/set-environment-variable/#set-an-environment-variable-in-a-context).
-Contexts are set from the Organization Settings in the CircleCI application.
-For more information about controlling access to env vars with Contexts, refer to the [Restricting a Context]({{site.baseurl}}/contexts/#restricting-a-context) documentation.
+You can further restrict access to environment variables using contexts.
+Contexts are set from **Organization Settings** in the CircleCI web application.

 ## Secrets masking
 {: #secrets-masking }